waimea-igdaikee/300dtd-cadet-planner-website/docs/2-sprint-2-mvp.md

 ![Personal stats before allocation](screenshots/test_mvp_stats_personal_1.png)

-I've allocated myself to ensign and prep, so these should be incremented in a weeks time:
+I've allocated myself to ensign and prep, so these should be incremented in a week's time:

 ![Personal stats after allocation](screenshots/test_mvp_stats_personal_2.png)